 This fire is our natural passion for learning, discovering, and creating.
 It is the fire that uncovers all our talents.

 By being attentive and sensitive.
 By changing the current paradigm — in which insensitivity thrives — to a paradigm in which sensitivity makes space for our human potential and talents to blossom.

 It means that sensitivity is a prerequisite for the emergence of intelligence and the uncovering of talent.
 Sensitivity comes with self-knowledge.
 The more we learn about ourselves, the more sensitive we become.
 The more sensitive we are, the more important this self-knowledge becomes.
 In this context, self-knowledge doesn't imply knowing one's preferences, tendencies, or likes and dislikes.
 Here, it simply refers to basic, natural, psychological self-knowledge.
 This type of knowledge deals with the natural functioning of the mind.

 Where do we start?

-But we do need to look at the type of wheels that our motivation sets in motion.
+But we do need to look at what our motivation sets in motion.
 What is our aspiration?
 What is our inspiration?
 This is essential to know for motivation is like a matchstick.
 The fire that it lits, will reflect its underlying aspiration.
 Fear will ignite ambition.
 Trust will ignite passion.
-And whatever inspires us to do something will reveal itself in its result.
+And whatever inspires us to do something, will reveal itself in its result.

 "It is no measure of health to be well adjusted to a profoundly sick society."